Sathish-M-R/talk-llama-fast/README.md

 - Rope context - is not implemented.
 Use context shifting (enabled by default).
 - sometimes whisper is hallucinating, need to put hallucinations into stop-words.
 Check `misheard text` in `talk-llama.cpp`
 - don't put cyrillic (Russian) letters for characters or paths in .bat files, they may not work nice because of weird encoding.
 Use `cmd` instead if you need to use cyrillic letters.
+- if after some time wav2lip video window is disappeared but audio is still playing fine - restart Silly Tavern Extras.

 ## Contacts
 Reddit: https://www.reddit.com/user/tensorbanana